MicrosoftDocs/azure-docs/articles/industry/agriculture/sensor-partner-integration.md

 **Header** | **Description and Example**
 --- | ---
-Content-Type | The request format (Content-Type: application/<format>) For FarmBeats Data hub APIs format is json.
+Content-Type | The request format (Content-Type: application/<format>) For FarmBeats Data hub API's format is json.
 Content-Type: application/json
 Authorization | Specifies the access token required to make an API call Authorization: Bearer <Access-Token>
 Accept | The response format.
 For FarmBeats Data hub APIs the format is json Accept: application/json